Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Operator learning in Sobolev space with Gaussian measure

 \subsection{Operator learning in $H^1_{\mu}$ Sobolev space with Gaussian measure}

 In this work, we are interested in designing MCMC methods using operator surrogate that requires small approximation errors in both operator evaluations (for approximating ppg in \cref{eq:ppg} and efficient DA procedure) and its derivative evaluations (for approximating the ppg and ppGNH in \cref{eq:ppg,eq:ppgh}).
 Therefore, we consider controlling the operator surrogate error in the \textit{$H^1$ Sobolev space with Gaussian measure}, or $H^1_{\mu}$ for short.
-It is a Hilbert space of nonlinear mappings with an inner product-induced norm that measures the distance between nonlinear mappings using \textit{the discrepancy in their stochastic derivative evaluations} in addition to the discrepancy in their evaluations:
+It is a Hilbert space of nonlinear mappings with an inner product-induced norm that measures the distance between nonlinear mappings using \textit{the discrepancy in their stochastic derivative evaluations} in addition to the discrepancy in the mappings:

-See \cite{bogachev1998gaussian} and references therein for a detailed discussion on the definition and properties of $H^1_{\mu}(\scrM;\scrY)$.
+See \citet{bogachev1998gaussian} and references therein for a detailed discussion on the definition and properties of $H^1_{\mu}(\scrM;\scrY)$.
 The following logarithmic Sobolev (\Cref{thm:log-sobolev}) and Poincar\'e (\Cref{thm:poincare}) inequalities hold on $H^1_{\mu}(\scrM;\scrY)$, which are essential for establishing approximation error bounds on operator surrogate and Bayesian inversion.
-In particular, we are able to obtain a Poincar\'e constant of $1$ on $H^1_{\mu}(\scrM;\scrY)$. \begin{theorem}[Logarithmic Sobolev inequality]{\cite[5.5.1]{bogachev1998gaussian}} If $\calS \in H^1_{\mu}(\scrM)\coloneqq H^1_{\mu}(\scrM;\R)$, then the following inequality holds
+In particular, we have a Poincar\'e constant of $1$ on $H^1_{\mu}(\scrM;\scrY)$. \begin{theorem}[Logarithmic Sobolev inequality, {\citealt[5.5.1]{bogachev1998gaussian}}] If $\calS \in H^1_{\mu}(\scrM)\coloneqq H^1_{\mu}(\scrM;\R)$, then the following inequality holds

-where $\sder\calS$ is the $\scrH_{\mu}$-Riesz representation of the stochastic derivative of $\calS$. \end{theorem} \begin{theorem}[Poincar\'e inequality]{\cite[5.5.6]{bogachev1998gaussian}} If $\bdmc{T}\in H^1_{\mu}(\scrM;\scrY)$, then
+where $\sder\calS$ is the $\scrH_{\mu}$-Riesz representation of the stochastic derivative of $\calS$. \end{theorem} \begin{theorem}[Poincar\'e inequality, {\citealt[5.5.6]{bogachev1998gaussian}}] If $\bdmc{T}\in H^1_{\mu}(\scrM;\scrY)$, then

 \end{theorem}

 The operator learning problem with error control in $H^1_{\mu}(\scrM;\scrY)$ is formulated as